radio412/Rhino3d-Tools/README.md

 This project has nothing to do with Coffee Script, it uses dastardly jquery and doesn't even need to.
 I will be changing these things.

 It should be noted that I am using a highly expirmental setup with Atom, the RhinoPython package for Atom, and Beta Rhino 3d for mac.
+So please don't smoke near this project.